Plane Polarization in Comptonization process : a Monte Carlo study: Polarization measurement along a meridian plane after single scattering

 We compare the above results with the results of case III.
-Since the given $k'$ can be arisen from the incident meridian $\phi_s+\phi_{is}$-plane with the range of $\phi_{is}$ is [-$\pi$, $\pi$], or in other words it can be arisen from the n different situations of case III with range of $\phi_i$ $\equiv$ $[0,2\pi]$.
-As the $P$ and $\chi$ of case III are uniquely determined for a given $\phi_{is}$, the resultant $P$ and $\chi$ of case IV for a given $\theta_s$ can be obtained by weighted averaging method similar to the above equation (\ref{avg_dpa1}), in which the weighted is the fraction of scattered photons to total that arisen from $j^{th}$ meridian $\phi_s+\phi_{is}$-plane, $f_{j}$.
-For this consideration, in equation (\ref{avg_dpa1}) now n is the total no. of incident meridian-planes, the factor $\frac{1}{n}$ is replaced by $f_{j}$; and $p_j$, and $\phi_j$ are associated with $j^{th}$ incident meridian $\phi_s+\phi_{is}$-plane.
+Since the given $k'$ can be arisen from the incident meridian ($\phi_s+\phi_{is}$)-plane with $\phi_{is}$ $\equiv$ [-$\pi$, $\pi$] of case III, or particularly $n$ different situations of case III in range of $\phi_i$ $\equiv$ $[0,2\pi]$.
+As the $P$ and $\chi$ of case III are uniquely determined for a given $\phi_{is}$, the resultant $P$ and $\chi$ of case IV for a given $\theta_s$ can be obtained by weighted averaging method, as defined in equation (\ref{avg_dpa}).
+For present case this equation is rewritten as \beqn P \cos(2(\xi+\chi)) + 1 = \sum_{j=1}^{n} f_j \left [p_j\cos(2(\xi+\chi_j))+1\right], \eeqn here, $f_{j}$ is the fraction of emergent scattered photons at $\theta_s$ to total that arisen due to the $j^{th}$ incident meridian $(\phi_s+\phi_{is})$-plane, and $p_j$, and $\chi_j$ are corresponding PD and PA respectively.
 We find that the results are similar in both ways.